joaopribs/misr_assignment/README.md

 ## Unit Tests

 There are 30 unit tests, giving a coverage of 93% classes, 93% lines covered.
 To run the tests, use this command: `./mvnw test`

+## How to communicate with the IoT devices

+The idea of how the IoT devices would communicate with the system is that for each plot of land, the system would send the amount of water and time slots.
+This can be achieved using the Start/Stop Irrigation API endpoints, which take the Plot of Land ID as a parameter.